WakeRealityDev/IFTerpCrossCompileAndroid/README.md

 Typical Steps
 ================
 Tested on Ubuntu 17.04 x86 system, latest Google Android NDK from Android Studio as of 2017-08-07.
+Bash is not required, you could manually run the commands inside of the checkout_terps_and_glk.sh script.
+These basic steps should work on Linux, OS X, Windows, etc - as long as you have the Android NDK properly installed and some way to download the IF interpreter and RemGlk.

 ```bash
 $ chmod +x checkout_terps_and_glk.sh